Discover simple yet effective methods of reducing the risk to employees working in your warehouse safety, creating a more secure working environment.

 Hire a SEMA approved racking inspector, such as us at Storage Equipment Experts, to make sure your warehouse racking is safe to use.

 Any unnecessary clutter has the potential to be a trip hazard, cause entanglement, result in somebody becoming trapped or cause injury due to falling objects.
 These are dangers that can easily be avoided by presenting workers with a strict policy on maintaining a clean and clear working environment.

 Line of sight is essential to avoiding many warehouse problems, as is organisation.
 Create a strategy that ensures everything has an assigned place to be stored and that storage is done properly without creating a jumbled mess.
 A mountain of misaligned crates is a disaster waiting to happen.
 If there is no place for appropriate storage, allocate areas of the warehouse for objects to be placed — out of the way of usual activity — until a secure, permanent home can be found.

 According to HSE, falls from height are the second highest cause of death in the workplace.
 This isn’t particularly surprising, since working from a height carries great risk.
 However, there are ways you can reduce the need for employees to carry out work at a height, and this starts with smart technology.

 Drones are slowly being introduced to warehousing as automated tools for stock checking.
 The technology is programmed to check for items, locate packages and even transport them, if possible.
-This means your workers don’t have to reach high places to identify or move stock, as the work is carried out by machine.
+This means your workers don’t have to reach high places to identify or move stock.

 There are other ways you can utilise smart tech for warehouse safety.
 Amazon recently patented a device which tracks hand movements and directs employees to the right place, helping them to avoid moving the wrong items or items they don’t have the equipment to hold.
 Tracking movements also allows you to monitor employees and ensure they are following safety regulations properly.